tuijalei/12-lead-ecg-classifier/README.md

 python test_model.py predict_multiple_smoke
 ```

-where `predictions_smoke.yaml` consists of needed arguments for the prediction phase.
+where `predict_smoke.yaml` consists of needed arguments for the prediction phase in a yaml format, and `predict_multiple_smoke` is a directory containing several yaml files.
+When using multiple yaml files at the same time, each yaml file is loaded and run separately.
 More detailed information about prediction and evaluation is available in the notebook [Introductions for Prediction and Evaluation](/notebooks/4_introductions_prediction_evaluation.ipynb).

 # Repository in details